-Lawyer Raymond Nesbitt goes on to explain the key differences between long-term and seasonal contracts.
-He also points out the great advantages offered to landlords by seasonal contracts.
+Lawyer Raymond Nesbitt goes on to explain the key differences between long-term and seasonal rental contracts in Spain.
+He also points out the great advantages offered to landlords by seasonal rental contracts.

 By Raymundo Larraín Nesbitt